dantecatalfamo/zig-git/README.md

 Still very much a work in progress.
 Some commands are redundant and some will get replaced.

+This project is primarily for learning purposes and not meant to be a replacement for something like libgit2.

-Doesn't support packed objects yet.
+It doesn't support packed objects yet.

 ## Command